ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 - Issuer name, identifying the Issuer.
 This is typically a host name that can be used to construct HTTP requests to the Issuer.
-- Issuer Public Key pkI, with a key identifier `key_id` computed as described in {{issuer-configuration}}.
+- Issuer Public Key pkI, with a key identifier `token_key_id` computed as described in {{issuer-configuration}}.
 - Challenge value `challenge`, an opaque byte string.
 For example, this might be provided by the redemption protocol in {{HTTP-Authentication}}.